e-soylu/cs412-InstaInfluencers/README.md

   - Classification Accuracy: 84.14%
   - Regression Error: 727.47

-- **Round 3 (Gradient Boosting):**
+- **Round 3 (SVM):**
-  - Similar results to Round 2 in terms of classification, but SVM was chosen as the final model due to its superior overall performance.
+  - Similar results to Round 2 in terms of classification, but SVM was chosen as the final model due to its overall performance.

 ## Libraries Used:
 - `scikit-learn`: For machine learning models.